EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Introduction

 \section{Introduction}

-A Brain-Computer Interface (BCI) is a mechanism for communicating with a machine via brain signals, bypassing normal neuromuscular outputs \cite{Wolpaw2002}.
-Traditionally, BCIs, which have leveraged both invasive and noninvasive recording methods, have been used for medical applications such as neural control of prosthetic artificial limbs \cite{Schwartz2006}.
-However, recent research has opened up the possibility for novel BCIs focused on enhancing performance of healthy users, often with noninvasive approaches based on electroencephalography (EEG).
+A Brain-Computer Interface (BCI) enables direct communication with a machine via brain signals \cite{Wolpaw2002}.
+Traditionally, BCIs have been used for medical applications such as neural control of prosthetic artificial limbs \cite{Schwartz2006}.
+However, recent research has opened up the possibility for novel BCIs focused on enhancing performance of healthy users, often with noninvasive approaches based on electroencephalography (EEG) \cite{vanerp_braincomputer_2012, Saproo2016, Lance2012}.
 Generally speaking, a BCI consists of five main processing stages \cite{NicholasAlonso2012}: a data collection stage, where neural data is recorded; a signal processing stage, where the recorded data is preprocessed and cleaned; a feature extraction stage, where meaningful information is extracted from the neural data; a classification stage, where a decision is interpreted from the data; and a feedback stage, where the result of that decision is provided to the user.
-While these stages are largely the same across BCI paradigms, each paradigm relies on manually specified methods for signal processing \cite{Bashashati2007}, feature extraction \cite{McFarland2006} and classification \cite{Lotte2007}, a process which often requires significant subject-matter expertise and/or \textit{a priori} knowledge about the expected EEG signal.
-It is also possible that, because the EEG signal preprocessing steps are often very specific to the EEG feature of interest (for example, band-pass filtering to a specific frequency range), other potentially relevant EEG features are being excluded from analysis (for example, features outside of the band-pass frequency range).
-The need for robust feature extraction will only continue to increase as BCI technologies evolve into new application domains \cite{Zander2011, Lance2012, Saproo2016, vanerp_braincomputer_2012, Blankertz2010, Gordon2017}.
+While these stages are largely the same across BCI paradigms, each paradigm relies on manual specification of signal processing \cite{Bashashati2007}, feature extraction \cite{McFarland2006} and classification methods \cite{Lotte2007}, a process which often requires significant subject-matter expertise and/or \textit{a priori} knowledge about the expected EEG signal.
+It is also possible that, because the EEG signal preprocessing steps are often very specific to the EEG feature of interest (for example, band-pass filtering to a specific frequency range), that other potentially relevant EEG features could be excluded from analysis (for example, features outside of the band-pass frequency range).
+The need for robust feature extraction techniques will only continue to increase as BCI technologies evolve into new application domains \cite{Zander2011, Lance2012, Saproo2016, vanerp_braincomputer_2012, Blankertz2010, Gordon2017}.